 My daughter knows this now.
 And I see it so much more clearly because of her experience.

-Stereotypes and the Side Affects
+Stereotypes and the Side Effects

 Society dictates who we are from birth.
 Sad, frustrating, but true.
-From clothing to toys, gender roles to career paths, to worn out unrealistic traditions and expectations.
+From clothing to toys, gender roles to career paths, to worn-out, unrealistic traditions and expectations.

 Pigeonholing is such a lazy way of assessing humanity.